Here’s Who Could Be Headlining Splendour In 2020

-In fact, Splendour in the Grass 2020 feels more immediate than ever, thanks to the fact that next year’s line-up is being announced a lot earlier than previous years.
-Yup, we’re gonna find out which bands are going to be taking to the stage from July 24 through July 26 some time in the new year.
+In fact, Splendour in the Grass 2020 feels more immediate than ever, thanks to the fact that this year’s line-up is being announced a lot earlier than previous years.
+Yup, we’re gonna find out which bands are going to be taking to the stage from July 24 through July 26 on Wednesday, February 19.

 People have been putting Radiohead in lists like this for literal years now.
 But there’s a reason why the band keep popping up in the Splendour conversation — Australians love ’em.

 So, wouldn’t it be a coup if the band’s headliner, Thom Yorke, made his way down here to promote his newest record ANIMA?
 Sure, it’d be something of a plot twist, but every festival on the planet is looking for a way to increase social media chatter, and nabbing Yorke rather than the band that he leads would be exactly that.